How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 tools/listto discover available tools and their parameter schemas - When you ask a question, the assistant picks the right tool and calls

-tools/callwith the arguments - The server validates your API key, runs the query, and returns the result
+tools/callwith the arguments - The server validates your credentials, runs the query, and returns the result

 Testing It Manually (For the Curious)